 2. Brainstorm places that the students like to visit: state fair, amusement parks, Mc Donald’s, Chuck E Cheese, Wet’n Wild, a zoo or beach, an aquarium etc.

 3. Brainstorm reasons that they like that place: rides, activities, food, people, music, events etc.

 Conclusion (Encourage the reader.)

-Remember: K-1st Graders are encouraged to write 1 sentence for each section, 2nd Graders 2 sentences, 3rd Graders 3 sentences and so on.
+As mentioned in my writing prompts introduction, K-1st Graders are encouraged to write 1 sentence for each section, 2nd Graders 2 sentences, 3rd Graders 3 sentences and so on.